 THC metabolism by the fetus

 Metabolizing THC is the process the body goes through to break down and experience the high that marijuana is known for.
-The fact that THC was not metabolized by the fetus indicates that a developing infant does not process the psychoactive in the same way that an adult does.
-This finding is corroborated by Israeli researcher Ester Fride.
-In a 2004 study, she writes:
+The fact that THC was not metabolized by the fetus hints that the developing money did not process the psychoactive in the same way as the adult.

 …prenatal exposure to the active constituent of marihuana (Δ9-tetrahydrocannabinol) or to anandamide affects prefrontal cortical functions, memory and motor and addictive behaviors, suggesting a role for the endocannabinoid CB1 receptor system in the brain structures which control these functions.
 Further observations suggest that children may be less prone to psychoactive side effects of Δ9-tetrahydrocannabinol or endocannabinoids than adults.
 The medical implications of these novel developments are far reaching and suggest a promising future for cannabinoids in pediatric medicine for conditions including “non-organic failure-to-thrive” and cystic fibrosis.

-While Fride’s findings agree that THC exposure can cause brain changes, she articulates that children experience weaker psychoactive side effects.
+While Fride’s findings agree that THC exposure can cause brain changes, she articulates that children may experience weaker psychoactive side effects, should this hypothesis hold true in humans.
 Developing bodies put the compound to use in a different way than adult bodies do.
 What do developing bodies do with the cannabinoid, exactly?
 What does this mean for overall development?
 At this point, it’s difficult to say.

 What the AAP has to say